ben-gunnels/randleword/README.md

 ###### Returns:
   String

-#### randWordChoices
+#### randWordSample
-Echos the random.choice() function in conjunction with a for loop to populate a set of a specified length given a users specifications.
+Echos the random.sample() function in conjunction with a for loop to populate a set of a specified length given a users specifications.
 Words in the set will be unique.

 ##### Parameters:
   choiceLength: